Sierra Stokes Stearns, Ph.D., MT-BC, FAMI

 52-55 5557-3107 (P) email@example.com

-Nicki Cohen, Ph.D.,MT-BC is a Fellow and Primary Trainer of the AMI.
-She teaches for the Atlantis Institute and is also a Professor of Music Therapy at Texas Woman’s University.
-She has a private GIM practice that incorporates music therapy techniques and classical, modified and music and imagery forms of the Bonny Method.
-Nicki conducts all levels of GIM and Circles of the Self trainings, and also offers workshops, supervisions, and therapeutic sessions.
-She is willing to teach internationally.
+Nicki Cohen, Ph.D.,MT-BC is a Fellow and Trainer of the AMI.
+She teaches for the Atlantis Institute and is Emeritus Professor of Music Therapy at Texas Woman’s University.
+Nicki teaches all levels of GIM, and also offers Circles of the Self and Supportive Music and Imagery training as well as supervisions and personal GIM therapy sessions.
 Nicki’s book, Advanced Methods in Music Therapy Practice, published by Jessica Kingsley in 2017, contains a chapter specifically on the Bonny Method.
 Nicki’s website is www.musictherapyand imagery.com.

 Brenda Burgner, LCSW, FAMI, is a Fellow and trainer in the Bonny Method of Guided Imagery and Music.
 As a licensed clinical social worker, she offers a holistic oriented private practice.
 Twenty years of experience have taught her to help clients awaken to their own strengths and inner resources.
 Brenda’s professional focus is helping people heal from trauma, depression, anxiety and grow in recovery from addictions.
 Brenda incorporates Guided Imagery and Music, EMDR, and the MARI Card Test to partner with clients to achieve holistic healing.